StarpTech/nextjs-rkoa-505/README.md

 ## Getting Started

 1. Copy the `.env.example` file to `.env` and fill in the required values1112233434334.
-2. Install the dependencies and run the complete example in one command:wedewedewedewqwdqwd
+2. Install the dependencies and run the complete example in one command:wedewedewedewqwdqwddewde d
 ```shell
 npm install && npm start
 ```